MrYoungDS/DSp4Postfix/README.md

 	}
 ```

-The `PostFixParser` can produce two different types, `Operators` and `Operands`.
+The `PostfixParser` can produce two different types, `Operators` and `Operands`.
 This class helps facilitate that information
 to the user in a more readable (and modular) way than a boolean would.
 The `nextType` method returns one of these two values
-indicating which method you should call next in your evaluator.
+indicating what you should do next in your evaluator.

-Luckily, most of this code is written for you so you don’t have to worry too much about it.
+Luckily, most of this code is written for you, so you don’t have to sweat it.
 For more information about enumerated types, check out the following [link](http://docs.oracle.com/javase/tutorial/java/javaOO/enum.html).